hypermine-bc/labs/README.md

 # Hypermine Labs

-Hypermine labs is part of [Hypermine organization](https://www.hypermine.in/) whose purpose is to bring researchers, students and techies who love deeping dive into latest technologies and innovations, on one platform and hence building a community of like minded people.
+Hypermine labs is part of [Hypermine organization](https://www.hypermine.in/) whose purpose is to bring researchers, students and techies who love deep diving into latest technologies and innovations, on one platform and hence building a community of like minded people.
 The idea (but not strict) is to read research papers and convert them into simple readable blogs so that people can understand easily and quickly.
-At present, our prime focus are in the field of cryptography, blockchain, PKI, security etc.
+At present, our prime focus are in the field of cryptography, blockchain, PKI, security, SSI, DID etc.

 ## How can I contribute?